 - A Hero to His Hometown: Mapache, surprisingly enough.
 During the raid on the train station he's shown to be heroic under fire, earning the admiration of a messenger boy.
 He even gets a Pet the Dog moment shortly thereafter, brooding over his wounded men.
 This stands in stark contrast to his scenes with the Bunch, where he acts like a debauched maniac.
 When the Bunch go on their climactic rampage, many civilians take up arms alongside Mapache's soldiers.

 - Heterosexual Life-Partners: Pike and Dutch, although some critics have read their relationship as actual unrequited love on Dutch's part.
 The bounty hunters Coffer and T.C., on the other hand, have entirely deliberate sexual tension to their relationship, suggested by the actors and agreed to by Peckinpah.

-- Ironic Echo/Meaningful Echo: "Get up, you lazy bastard!"
+- Ironic Echo/Meaningful Echo: "Come on, you lazy bastard!"
+"I'm coming, damnit".